This article originally appeared on VICE UK.

 "But after initially giving them the green light to do it, the council came along and bulldozed it.
 They spent more money on the bulldozers than anyone spent building this thing.
 Now it's just fenced off rubble.
 Prime development spot."

 We walk into Cliftonville, where South Thanet, the seat that Nigel Farage hopes to take, begins.
 We pass the Winter Gardens, where UKIP's 2015 conference was held.
-Scraps of rubbish float about the muted cliffside, which itself seems as if it's been left to blow about in the wind.
+Scraps of trash float about the muted cliffside, which itself seems as if it's been left to blow about in the wind.

 Cliftonville holds some of the poorest streets in Kent, and is never far from the news.
 There's been negative talk surrounding immigrants since it was known as "Kosoville" in the early noughties.